Using Shopify CLI for continuous integration

-If you have an app extension that you want to deploy to Shopify regularly, then you can integrate Shopify CLI into your CI/CD pipeline to programmatically deploy your app components using the
+If you have an app extension or script that you want to push to Shopify regularly, then you can integrate Shopify CLI into your CI/CD pipeline to programmatically push your app components using

-You can deploy any app extensions that you generated using Shopify CLI in a CI/CD pipeline.
+You can push the following app components using Shopify CLI in a CI/CD pipeline:

 What you'll learnAnchor link to section titled "What you'll learn"

-In this tutorial, you'll learn how to set up your CI/CD pipeline to deploy your app extensions programmatically.
-To do so, you'll gather the information necessary to run the CLI commands, and then add a step to your CI/CD pipeline that installs the Shopify CLI and pushes your app extension to Shopify.
+In this tutorial, you'll learn how to set up your CI/CD pipeline to push your app extensions programmatically.
+To do so, you'll gather the information necessary to run the CLI commands programmatically, and then add a step to your CI/CD pipeline that installs the Shopify CLI and pushes your app extension to Shopify.

 RequirementsAnchor link to section titled "Requirements"